Print this page

 Tip: If there are many levels, filter the list by entering the first few letters of the level name.

-□To create a new level, in the Level list, select Add new level, and then type the name of the level.
+□To create a new level, click a level in the Level list, select Add new level, and then type the name of the level.
 The new level inherits the parent or root-level security settings.

 Note: After you create a level, always synchronize the security groups.
 For information about syncing security groups, see Sync security.

-□If the load file has a field with level name values, such as "Custodian," in the Level list, select Use data from load file, and then select the field.
+□If the load file has a field with level name values, such as "Custodian," click a level in the Level list, select Use data from load file, and then select the field.

 11.On the Document ID page, set the document ID fields that Ringtail uses to identify the imported files.
 You can select from the following options: